muink/fix-signal-oneplus13t/README.md

 > [!CAUTION]
 > **This module is for rooted users.
 You MUST keep your bootloader unlocked.**<br>
-> To relock the bootloader, you must remove root and restore the device to stock state.
+> To relock the bootloader, you must remove root and restore the device to stock state.<br>
-> Do not relock your bootloader unless you fully understand what you are doing.<br>
+> Do not relock your bootloader unless you **fully** understand what you are doing.<br>
 > On OnePlus 13, you cannot access fastboot again via key combination if the bootloader is locked.
 >
 > If **any** of the following are not met, relocking the bootloader **will brick your device**: